Fly fishing for trout in a river valley

 IF YOU ARE INTERESTED IN JOINING PLEASE LOOK AROUND THE SITE AND CONATACT THE CLUB USING THE "CONTACT US" LINK

-Ceiriog Fly Fishers features as Daiwa Angling Club of the month in the November magazine edition of
+Ceiriog Fly Fishers featured as Daiwa Angling Club of the month in the November 2016 magazine edition of